What is a Life Estate Deed?

 Life Estate Deeds Generally

 A life estate deed can be thought of as a will solely for a particular property.
 A Life Estate deed provides that the owner of the property ("Life Tenant") owns the property during the Life Tenant's lifetime.
-A Life Estate deed also provides that the Remainderman named in the deed becomes the owner of the property upon the death of the Life Tenant.
+The Remainderman named in the life estate deed becomes the owner of the property upon the death of the Life Tenant.
 Life Tenants and Remainderman can include multiple parties.

 Life Estate Deed With Powers